 Hello and thanks for visiting my web page.
 We do research on means for improving the environmental sustainability of energy, wood, and paper production in trees using genomics (entire DNA) and genetic engineering methods.

 I am a University Distinguished Professor housed in the Department of Forest Ecosystems and Society at Oregon State University, and have a joint appointment in the interdepartmental Molecular and Cellular Biology Program.
 I am also the creator and Director of the Tree Biosafety and Genomics Research Cooperative (TBGRC) at OSU, a university-industry consortium conducting research on genetically engineered trees that might be useful in forestry, bioenergy, and horticulture.
-I direct the OSU Program for Outreach in Resource Biotechnology, aimed at promoting public understanding of biotechnology issues.
+For 9 years I directed the OSU Program for Outreach in Resource Biotechnology, aimed at promoting public understanding of biotechnology issues.

 I earned degrees in biological sciences from Cornell, Yale, and the University of California at Berkeley; published more than 200 scientific papers; given more than 200 invited lectures; and earned more than 17 million dollars in research grants.
 I served on a number of scientific review panels at the United States National Research Council, National Science Foundation, and Department of Agriculture.
 I have been fortunate to have been recognized as Leopold Leadership Fellow, Forest Biotechnologist of the Year, and received the Barrington Moore Award from the Society of American Foresters.

 My research is focused on genomics and genetic engineering in eucalypts and poplar trees.
 Some of the focus areas presently are: